Lois Lane (DC Extended Universe): Comics origins and previous portrayals in film

-Casting in the DCEU and execution
+Casting in the DCEU

 Actress Amy Adams was cast as Lois Lane in the 2013 Superman reboot film Man of Steel alongside Henry Cavill as Clark Kent/Superman, directed by Zack Snyder and produced by Christopher Nolan.
 Adams became the seventh actress to portray Lois in live action, and the first to be red-haired instead of brunette.
 On casting Adams as Lois Lane, Snyder said that "Amy has the talent to capture all of the qualities we love about Lois: smart, tough, funny, warm, ambitious and, of course, beautiful."
 Snyder said they cast Adams because she is "supermodern."
 Producer Deborah Snyder added "Lois is independent and definitely not a damsel in distress.
 And she's never afraid to get her hands dirty."

 Adams described her character as following the archetype of the independent, feisty woman, but set in a more identifiable world.
 In her own words, she says "Lois is just very natural, nothing about her is contrived or manufactured."
 She also adds that "Snyder's film has a modern take on journalism: a world of blogs, instant news, online paranoia.
 She has become more of a free-ranging journalist, someone who likes to be hands-on.
 The nature of the newspaper business has changed so much.
 There is so much more pressure."
 This was the third time Adams auditioned for the role of Lois Lane in a film role.
 She previously auditioned for the role in Superman Returns and the aborted Superman: Flyby.
 Like Cavill, Adams was passed over in the former before landing the role in Man of Steel.
 Adams had also auditioned for a young Lois in the television series Smallville, but lost to Erica Durance.

 Screenwriter Chris Terrio, who worked on Batman v Superman: Dawn of Justice and Justice League, revealed in an interview with Vanity Fair that Lois' arc in Batman v Superman, especially her "I'm not a lady, I'm a journalist" line while interviewing General Armajah, pays tribute to real-life journalist Marie Colvin, who was killed on assignment while covering the Siege of Homs in the Syrian civil war.

 After the release of the theatrical cut of Justice League, Adams mentioned in early 2020 that she was open to reprising her role as Lois Lane, but has also "accepted" that Warner Bros. may be "moving in a different direction".
 Prior to the release of Zack Snyder's Justice League in 2021, Snyder revealed that he had considered adding a love triangle subplot to the original version of Justice League in which Bruce Wayne falls in love with Lois, but lets go of his feelings realizing that she still loves Clark and that Superman would need to be resurrected.
 The idea was scrapped prior to filming.